ergest/sql_patterns/Part 1 - Patterns/Chapter 8. Query Robustness.md

 ```

 In this case we're combining a `SAFE_CAST()` with `ISNULL()` so that if the conversion fails for whatever reason, I always get a zero.

+#### Dealing with NULLs

+#### Start with a LEFT JOIN
+Whenever we use `INNER JOIN` the final result is always reduced down to just the matching rows from both tables.
+This means that if the history table has some strange `user_id` that doesn't exist in the `users` table, they will not show up in the final result.
+The same happens with the `users` that have no activity in `post_history`

+For the purposes of our project, we only want the active users so an `INNER JOIN` is very appropriate here.
+If we wanted everyone, we'd have to user a `LEFT JOIN` So why am I saying you should start with a `LEFT JOIN`?
+Get burned too many times and you eventually learn your lesson.

+The mantra I keep repeating here is "real world data is messy" There are missing rows, duplicate rows, incorrect types and so on.
+Unless you know your data well and it's being carefully monitored for these things, you should consider them in your joins.

+#### Dealing with divide by zero

+#### Dealing with duplicate rows